zakimjz/zakimjz.github.io/pages/courses/mlib/assign4.md

 Submit your jupyter notebooks (or python scripts) via submitty.

 The first notebook is for the BERT model.
-The output of your code should the pre-trained BERT model for the pre-training code.
+The output of your code should include the pre-trained BERT model for the pre-training code.

 The second notebook is for the classification.